nickbrandt/GitLab/doc/development/integrations/jira_connect.md

 ## Add a namespace

+WARNING:
+Your browser needs to allow third-party cookies for the embedded iframe.
+In Firefox you can either disable tracking protection for the Jira site, or add an exception for your Gitpod site in the cookie settings.
+See [issue #284211](https://gitlab.com/gitlab-org/gitlab/-/issues/284211).

 To add a [namespace](../../user/group/index.md#namespaces) to Jira:

 1. Make sure you are logged in on your GitLab development instance.
 1. On the GitLab app page in Jira, click **Get started**.
 1. Open your browser's developer tools and navigate to the **Network** tab.
 1. Try to add the namespace in Jira.

-1. If the request fails with 401 "not authorized", copy the request as a cURL command and paste it in your terminal.
+If the request fails with 401 "not authorized", you can try this workaround:

+1. Copy the request as a cURL command and paste it in your terminal.

    ![Example Vulnerability](img/copy_curl.png)